Klyrify guide

 | Rental income (net) | $24,000 | -$600,000 | $900,000 |

-Social Security for Early Retirees: What to Know
+United States Example: Social Security for Early Retirees

 Reduced benefits from fewer working years.
 Social Security is calculated using your 35 highest-earning years.
 Retiring at 45 instead of 65 means 20 years of zero wages in the calculation, significantly reducing benefits.

 Delayed claiming increases benefits.
-Each year of delay beyond 62 increases monthly benefits by approximately 8%.
-Waiting from 62 to 70 nearly doubles the monthly payment.
+Each year of delay beyond full retirement age (66-67, depending on birth year) increases monthly benefits by approximately 8%, up to age 70.
+Claiming at 62 instead of full retirement age reduces the monthly payment; waiting from 62 to 70 roughly doubles it.

 Pension Lump-Sum Equivalent Value